mwdhont/SimCLRv1-keras-tensorflow/README.md

   * A fine-tuned classifier.
 5 attempts are performed, the best classifier is kept.
   * A t-SNE visualization is made.

-This is done for 3 fractions of the training data: 100%, 20%, 5%.
+These evaluations are done for 3 fractions of the training data: 100%, 20%, 5%.

 ### Results

 The table below lists the top-1 accuracy for all cases.
 It can be seen that SimCLR improves the classification performance for all fractions of the training set on both the linear and fine-tuned classifier.
 For the 5%-fraction, the linear classifier accuracy improves with 13%.
-Furthermore, the t-SNE plot demonstrates a clear clustering of the features according to their class after training with the SimCLR framework.
+Furthermore, the t-SNE plot demonstrates a clear clustering of the features according to their class, after training with the SimCLR framework.

 One can consequently conclude that the feature encoding of the base_model clearly improves thanks to the SimCLR framework.